GEOLYTIX/xyz/branch_notes.md

 Token authentication is now happening pre route validation.

+**Token**

+The /token endpoint will return an API key and store the key in the ACL database in the api field for the user.
+Token do not timeout but can never be used to login or for administrative tasks.
+An API token will always be checked against the database to create a signed token with the user roles.

 **Validation**

 All params must be provided on the querystring.
 The querystring params must be validated in route schema.